josemn12/custom-motion-sensor/README.md

 - PIR motion sensor data is transmitted via primary bluetooth module.
 - Secondary bluetooth module receives sensor data.
 - Arudino board receives sensor data and controls lighting system accordingly.
+- System will enter power saving mode when room lights are turned off, using photocell resistor.
 - Designed for detecting when a room is empty and alerting in a separate room.

 ---